 Social Security Disability (SSD) gives disabled Jacksonville residents a lifeline when they cannot return to work full time.
 However, obtaining approval for Social Security benefits can be a challenge.
 The Social Security Administration (SSA) may deny SSDI claims, but applicants have the option to appeal a decision.

-If you are considering applying for SSD, or have applied and notified of denial, a Social Security disability lawyer can help.
-At the Law Offices of Anidjar & Levine, we assist clients with both their initial SSD application and with the appeals process, if SSA denies the initial request.
+If you are considering applying for SSD or have applied and received a notification of denial, a Social Security Disability lawyer can help.
+We assist clients with both their initial SSD applications and with the appeals process if the SSA denies the initial request.